Jayavardhan56/First-Jenkins-Pipeline/README.md

 After adding Jenkins to the Docker group, you may need to restart the Jenkins agent for group changes to apply (not done within the pipeline).

-🧪 Use Case
+This helped me to learn basics of Jenkins Pipeline and how to automate things using the devops principles 🧪 Use Case
 Ideal for CI/CD workflows that require: